-"911 Nightmare", which I have come across referred to as both "Nightmare 911" and "Dispatch", is one of the most straight forwards movies you are likely to ever come across.
+"911 Nightmare", which I have come across referred to as both "Nightmare 911" as well as "Dispatch", is one of the most straight forwards movies you are likely to ever come across.
 Step 1 young woman is bitter and full of self loathing as she was robbed of her father and her job whilst in the line of duty.
-Step 2 she makes a professional mistake which sees her situation made all the worse especially as others use the dishonouring father line to make her feel all the more guilty.
-Step 3, the woman takes things in to her own hands and sets about proving she can fight crime, make things right and get justice.
+Step 2 she makes a professional mistake which sees her situation made all the worse especially as others use the dishonouring her father line to make her feel all the more guilty.
+Step 3, the woman takes matters in to her own hands and sets about proving she can fight crime, make things right and get justice.
 Oh and in-between all this she ends up involved with another cop who fancies her.

 The trouble is that you don't care enough to be interested in things as "Nightmare 911" is constantly in a hurry to get to the next scene, more often than not it is an obvious next scene.
 So we get very little build up to introduce us to Christine, the same when it comes to her colleague, played by Drew Fuller, who keeps asking her out as we get no back story.
 And I could go on because we don't really get any build up or any real depth and so all we get is a young cop with an injured leg taking matters in to her own hands and it just isn't enthralling enough.
 On top of that we also have some over acting from various people which is the equivalent of a big, flashing red arrow blinking over their heads.

 What this all boils down to is that "911 Nightmare" ends up just about an average modern made for TV movie, a typical Lifetime thriller.
 But it isn't the most engrossing of made for TV thrillers as it lacks depth and pretty much only manages to go through the paces.